 Several Members raised concerns and questions including about the rationale for the 30% reduction and whether the catch limit would apply to vessels targeting Japanese sardine or include bycatch.
 Some Members raised concern about discussions on this matter not going through the SC first.

-Extensive discussions were carried out throughout the meeting in a small working group formed to discuss this proposal.
+Extensive discussions were carried out informally throughout the meeting on this proposal.
 The Commission was unable to reach a consensus, so Japan decided to defer consideration of the proposal and expressed its intent to submit a proposal to amend this CMM to COM10.

 The Commission agreed to amend the CMM to clarify the bycatch reporting requirements, and the Secretariat was tasked with making this amendment to the CMM for clarity purposes.